roboticcam/demo_links/README.md

 * [Marker less mulitple people tracking](https://www.youtube.com/watch?v=K-ivo10gvUo), my student's work, published in ECCV 2020.

 ### [7.
 Deep Learning Sydney meetup group, 4500 members!](https://www.meetup.com/Deep-Learning-Sydney/) ###
 This is one of the largest AI-focused meetup group I founded (together with my co-founder) in 2016.
 It has close to 4500 members.
+It is comprised of industry data scientists, scholars, researchers, start-ups and also talent recruiters.

 ### [8.
 My LinkedIn](https://www.linkedin.com/in/richard-xu-0221a943/) ###
 I am super connected with industry in Australia and internationally.
 In the past five years, I have interacted with at least 136 companies in ASX200.
 I have 12,000+ LinkedIn contacts.